aabbtree77/premaxwell/README.md

 ./premaxwell
 ```

-It will create the image "out_cpp.ppm".
+It will create the image file out_cpp.ppm.

 [To install PyPy](https://stackoverflow.com/questions/53266913/how-to-create-a-conda-environment-that-uses-pypy):